 The Senate again approved the extension of a tax break for movies and television shows shot in Washington.
-The exemption, first offered in 2002, expired last year because the House failed to act on it last session, after it was approved in the Senate.
+The exemption, first offered in 2002, expired last year because the House failed to approve it last session, after it was approved in the Senate.
 On Tuesday, the Senate sent it back to the House on a vote of 40-8.

 Supporters said the exemption is needed by the state’s film industry, which includes production companies like North by Northwest in Spokane, as well as cameramen, actors and makeup artists.
 It’s difficult for them to compete for work when 44 other states offer some sort of incentive.

-Opponents like Sen. Rodney Tom, D-Bellevue, said some tax breaks have to go because of the state's budget problems, and the return on investment is far less than many other exemptions.
+Opponents like state Sen. Rodney Tom, D-Bellevue, said some tax breaks have to go because of the state’s budget problems, and the return on investment is far less than many other exemptions.

 But Senate Majority Leader Lisa Brown, D-Spokane, who wrote the original legislation to offer tax breaks to the film industry a decade ago, said the bill involves a tax credit the state carefully scrutinizes to ensure accountability for jobs.